1. A word or phrase borrowed or adapted from the German language.

 The doctrines of certain pre-Christian pagan, Jewish, and early Christian sects that valued the revealed knowledge of God and of the origin and end of the human race as a means to attain redemption for the spiritual element in humans and that distinguished the Demiurge from the unknowable Divine Being.

 Differentiation of the gonads with normal development of the reproductive organs appropriate to the sex; the opposite of hermaphroditism.

-A trend toward expansion of a government's role, range of activities, or power.
+A trend toward expansion of a government's role: Governmentalism is a theory supporting the addition of the range of activities or power in a country.

 An excessive emphasis upon the fine points of grammar and usage; especially, a dedication to the doctrine of grammatical correctness; grammatism.

 An excessively pedantic behavior (concern for book learning and formal rules) about grammatical standards and principles which is shown by a narrow focus on or a display of learning; especially, its trivial or "insignificant" aspects or those of little significance or value to others.

 1. Pregnancy, or the sum of symptoms, signs, and conditions associated with it.

 2. The condition of having a developing embryo or fetus in the body after union of an ovum and spermatozoon.

 A reference to having hallucinated tastes which are triggered by senses of perception in different sensory modalities.